thegenemyers/FASTK/README.md

 The frequencies are stored in the array pointed at by the field <code>hist</code>
 where indexing said with any value between <code>low</code> and <code>high</code>, inclusive will deliver a valid frequency.
 But caution: indexing with any frequency outside this range may result in an out-of-bounds memory access and possible segfault.
-By convention, the lowest and highest frequencies always contain the number of k-mers with the given frequency **plus** the number of k-mers with lower or higher frequencies, respectively.
-This is to ensure the convention that the total sum of the k-mers in a histogram is equal to the number in the source sequence data set.
+By convention, the lowest and highest frequencies always contain the number of k&#8209;mers with the given frequency **plus** the number of k&#8209;mers with lower or higher frequencies, respectively.
+This is to ensure the convention that the total sum of the k&#8209;mers in a histogram is equal to the number in the source sequence data set.

 ```
 Histogram *Load_Histogram(char *name);